corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/operating/monitoring-logging.md

 ### Notes for production use

-When using Jolokia monitoring in production, it is recommended to use a Jolokia agent that reads the metrics from the node and pushes them to the metrics storage, rather than exposing a port on the production machine/process to the internet.
+When using Jolokia monitoring in production, R3 recommends to use a Jolokia agent that reads the metrics from the node and pushes them to the metrics storage, rather than exposing a port on the production machine/process to the internet.

 Also ensure to have restrictive Jolokia access policy in place for access to production nodes.
 The Jolokia access is controlled